Registration is open!

 Persons from high-risk groups for COVID-19 complications should consult their physician before participating.

 Do not spit or blow nose while running in the group.
-Must be away from others, and at least six feet away from others.

 Do not share personal items, such as hydration, energy gels, towels, etc.